 The Prosecutors & Courts Handling the Electric Forest Festival Cases

 Criminal charges arising out of the festival are typically brought in Oceana County, the county in which Rothbury, MI, the home of the festival, is located.
 Misdemeanor charges and the early stages of any felony charges are brought in 78th District Court before Judge H. Kevin Drake.
-Felony cases are handled by the 27th Circuit Court and assigned Judge Anthony Monton.
+Felony cases are handled by the 27th Circuit Court and assigned to either Judge Robert D. Springstead or Judge Bradley Lambrix.
 The Prosecutor is Mr. Joe Bizon.
-In 2015, in the cases we handled, the court seemed willing to consider a relatively low bond at the arraignment, allowing the accused to remain free on bond during the pendency of the case.
+In 2016, in the cases we handled, the court seemed willing to consider a relatively low or nobond at the arraignment, allowing the accused to remain free on bond during the pendency of the case.
 Perhaps the court figured that if the accused appeared from out of state on their own accord and hired an attorney to defend against the charges, the person was unlikely to flee.
 We have had some issues in the past, however, where out of state arrest warrants prevented the court from releasing the accused on bond, so make sure there are no pending charges or warrants when you turn yourself in or, at least, make your attorney aware of that fact prior to your arraignment.

 Contact Springstead Bartish & Borgula Law Immediately if you are Questioned or Arrested by the Police

 If you or somebody you know has been charged with a crime, call Springstead Bartish & Borgula Law for a free consultation.
 Our firm is dedicated almost exclusively to criminal defense and to getting the best results possible in every case.
 Don’t just take our word for it, though; check out our credentials and client reviews on www.avvo.com and then give us a call.
 We will be on-call during the festival and ready to help.